What are the most important traits to encourage during a child’s development?

 A quick Google search will reveal dozens, if not hundreds, of kindness activities for children and students.
 We’ve listed some of our favorites below.

-This is one of the simplest activities described in this article, but its potential to encourage a positive emotional state should not be underestimated.
-Utilizing the Temperature Check is as easy as asking a single question at the beginning of class:
+How Are You? is a very simple activity, but its potential to encourage a positive emotional state should not be underestimated.
+Integrating it into your lessons is as easy as asking a single question at the beginning of class:

 “How are you feeling today?”